Ansett Australia: Administration and asset sales

 With the newer aircraft gone, most of the older Boeing 767-200 fleet were moved from the Melbourne terminal gates as Virgin Blue moved into the former Ansett Terminal, and were placed into long-term storage at the Ansett Engineering Base until late 2004, when most were sold off to Aeroturbine and flown to the United States to be broken up into spare parts.
 Many of the British Aerospace 146 aircraft were also stored but broken up at Melbourne.
 As of 2008 the remains of one BAe 146 sit derelict at Brisbane Airport, and another BAe 146 remains at Perth Airport, although neither of them are still owned by Ansett or expected to fly again.
 A lone Boeing 767-200 survived the scrappers cull, was sold and continues to fly in the United States as a charter aircraft.

 As of 2006, there were still in excess of 217,000 items and two properties belonging to the airline remaining for sale.
-In June 2011, it was announced that the Special Employee Entitlements Scheme for Ansett employees had finished making payments to former staff and the administration of Ansett had come to an end.
+In June 2010, a report tabled in the Senate showed that the Special Employee Entitlements Scheme for Ansett employees had finished making payments to former staff, and in September 2011 the administrators paid the fourteenth and final dividend to employees, bringing the administration of Ansett to an end.
 Staff received roughly 96% of their entitlements.